BetonZM/betonzm/README.md

-#  👋 About me
+👋 About me

-**`Full-Stack Dev`**

-I love to take start new projects with new frameworks just to later hate myself and return to Nuxt/Vue.
-Sometimes I contribute to open source projects...
+**`Full-Stack Engineer`** · **`Open-Source`** · **`Self-Hosted`** · **`Scalable`**

+I’m an agentic full-stack engineer who builds production systems from scratch — frontend, backend, infrastructure, and deployment.
+I enjoy owning the entire lifecycle: architecture decisions, clean code, CI/CD, and keeping systems reliable in production.

+I’m a tinkerer by nature: I experiment with new tools to understand them deeply, then apply what actually works.
+I prefer open-source and self-hosted solutions, avoid vendor lock-ins, and optimize for long-term maintainability over short-term hacks.
+When something breaks, I debug it until I understand why — and then make sure it doesn’t break again.

 ---

 ### 🧰 Languages and Tools